Robert E. Galer: Korean War

-Colonel Galer sailed in March 1952 for Korea, where he saw duty as assistant chief of staff, G-4 (Supply), of the 1st Marine Aircraft Wing until the following May.
+Galer sailed in March 1952 for South Korea, where he saw duty as assistant chief of staff, G-4 (Supply), of the 1st Marine Aircraft Wing until the following May.
 He was then named commanding officer of Marine Aircraft Group 12 (MAG-12), and, for extraordinary achievement on 11 July 1952, was awarded a Gold Star in lieu of a second Distinguished Flying Cross.
 According to the citation accompanying this medal, he "led a maximum effort strike of Marine attack aircraft against a heavily defended industrial area in the North Korean capital city of Pyongyang."

-Colonel Galer was also awarded the Legion of Merit with Combat "V" for his service in Korea.
+Galer was also awarded the Legion of Merit with Combat "V" for his service in Korea.
 On 5 August 1952, he was shot down behind enemy lines by anti-aircraft fire while leading a flight of 31 warplanes against targets near the North Korean port city of Wonsan.
 He later admitted he "did a dumb thing": After completing the mission, "I went back to take a picture.
 And this anti-aircraft gun, he nailed me."
 He was later rescued by a HO3S-1 helicopter flown by 1st Lieutenant E. J. McCutcheon.

 After a period of hospitalization, he returned to duty at Marine Corps Air Station El Toro, California, in October 1952, as assistant chief of staff, G-1 (Personnel), and later, G-3 (Operations), of Aircraft, Fleet Marine Force, Pacific.
 He was enrolled as a student in the Air War College, Maxwell Air Force Base, Montgomery, Alabama, in July 1953.
 Upon graduation from the college the following June, he was transferred to Headquarters Marine Corps, Washington, D.C., where he became assistant director, Guided Missiles Division, Bureau of Aeronautics, Department of the Navy.
 He served in that capacity until January 1956, when he became acting director.
-The following June he was awarded a master's degree in engineering administration from The George Washington University, Washington, D.C.
+The following June he was awarded a master's degree in engineering administration from The George Washington University, Washington, D.C..

 For exceptionally meritorious service in combat, he was advanced to brigadier general upon his retirement on 31 July 1957.

 Civilian life and death

 He worked as vice president of the conglomerate Ling-Temco-Vought and later as an executive with Bright & Co.

-Brigadier General Galer died of a stroke on 27 June 2005 in Dallas, Texas.
+Galer died of a stroke on 27 June 2005 in Dallas, Texas.
 He was survived by his second wife, Sharon Alexander Galer, four children and six grandchildren.